 The Kyodo Senpaku Kaish Case, Australia - whaling

-In this long-running case, EDO NSW acted for the Humane Society International Inc (HSI) against Japanese whaling company, Kyodo Senpaku Kaisha Ltd (Kyodo).
+On behalf of Humane Society International (HSI), EDO NSW successfully acted in Federal Court contempt proceedings against Japanese whaling company, Kyodo Senpaku Kaisha Ltd (Kyodo).

-In a judgement handed down on 15 January 2008, Justice Allsop made a declaration that Kyodo was in breach of Australian law by whaling in the Australian Whale Sanctuary and granted HSI an injunction to restrain Kyodo from further breaches of the EPBC Act 1999.
+In January 2008, we successfully represented HSI in Federal Court proceedings which resulted in the Court declaring that Kyodo was breaching Australia’s federal environmental law by whaling in the Australian Whale Sanctuary in the Australian Antarctic Territory.
+The Court granted an injunction to restrain Kyodo from further breaches of the Federal environment law.

 Following the Court’s ruling, HSI representatives travelled to Japan and served the injunction on Kyodo.
 Despite this, Kyodo has continued its whaling activities in the Australian Whale Sanctuary.
 No enforcement action was taken pending the outcome of the International Court of Justice hearing into Japan’s whaling program.

 In March 2014, the International Court of Justice found that Japan’s whaling program was not in accordance with scientific research programs provided under international law and ordered Japan to cease its whaling program.
 However, in October 2014, Japan announced its intention to recommence whaling under a new program that it again claims is for scientific research.